 Going to state for the first time in five years was a great accomplishment for the high school mock trial team, and they hope to be able to come back and enjoy the experience again next year.

 Mock trial is a club that provides students interested in law enforcement careers a way to develop early argumentative skills.

-“As the students prepare their parts as attorneys or witnesses, they work a lot on learning about courtroom procedures, criminal and civil law, critical writing, public speaking, and teamwork,” said Hicks, “One of my favorite parts of Mock Trial is that we really have a wide variety of students participating and I have seen tremendous growth in students who have participated with their confidence and speaking skills.”
+“As students prepare their parts as attorneys or witnesses, they work a lot on learning about courtroom procedures, criminal and civil law, critical writing, public speaking, and teamwork,” said Hicks, “One of my favorite parts of Mock Trial is that we have a wide variety of students participating and watching the tremendous growth in students confidence and speaking skills.”